scienceneutral

 Friday, May 1, 2026

-In short, while lifestyle choices dominate cancer discussions, where you work can also shape your health outcomes.
-Recognizing this link could help create safer workplaces and lower overall cancer rates across the Nordic region.
+While lifestyle choices dominate cancer prevention conversations, this research proves that where you work matters just as much as how you live.
+Recognizing this connection could lead to safer workplaces, stronger health policies, and lower cancer rates across the Nordic region.

 Actions